Sony RX100 IV vs Olympus TG-5

 Review summary: Sony RX100 IV vs Olympus TG-5

 So what is the bottom line?
 Which of the two cameras – the Sony RX100 IV or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Cyber-shot DSC-RX100 IV: